There’s more to a laptop bag than simply being able to carry a laptop.

 Finding the Best Laptop Bag for You

 Unfortunately, we can’t tell you what the best laptop bag is.
-We wish we could because let’s be real, it would be a lot easier to simply write the name of a single bag than an entire guide about a bunch of bags.
-But there is no such thing as the best laptop bag because everybody has different needs and preferences.
+We wish we could, because let’s be real, it would be a lot easier to simply write the name of a single bag than an entire guide about a bunch of them.
+Unfortunately, there is no such thing as the “best” laptop bag because everybody has different needs and preferences.

 So, in this guide, we’re going to walk you through how to choose the best laptop bag for you.

 Here at Pack Hacker, we’re all about putting gear to the test, noting all strengths and weaknesses as we go.
 (We’ve written about our testing and reviewing process here if you would like to learn more.)

 For this guide, our team of gearheads has gotten our hands on over 100 laptop bags.
 We’ve looked at each one, even fully testing and reviewing several of them.
 Based on months—sometimes years—of using these bags, we’re going to take you through everything you need to consider when choosing the best laptop bag for you.
 That means diving into all the different components of laptop bags and explaining what works best for a variety of situations.
 Throughout this guide, we’ll also provide laptop bag recommendations that are, once again, based on our rigorous testing.